 PhD Molecular Biology University of California, Los Angeles B.S.
-Microbiology, Immunology & Molecular Genetics University of California, Los Anaeles
+Microbiology, Immunology & Molecular Genetics University of California, Los Angeles positioning of DNA-binding proteins and their modifications; studied protein behavior in various bacteria growth stages and media.
+Initiated, designed, documented and completed research projects, resulting in a number of publications.

 Related industry experience: Analyzed scientific literature to develop and effectively apply a new protocol for DNA-protein isolation.

-Extensively studied behavior of proteins and effects of mutations in plants and bacteria; characterized positioning of DNA-binding proteins and their modifications; studied protein behavior in various bacteria growth stages and media.
+Extensively studied behavior of proteins and effects of mutations in plants and bacteria; characterized